Chimonas/PLBRS/README.md

 # Classificators

 In the notebook Project notebook all the pre-processes are done and the classificators are trained.
 The classificators that were used are Logistic Regression, Naive Bayes classifier, Convolutional Neural Network (simple architecture), Long-Term Short-Term Memory (simple architecture).
-Bellow you can see the performances for these.
+Bellow you can see the performances that they achieved.

 ![alt text](https://github.com/Chimonas/PLBRS/blob/master/images/table.png)

+# Possible Improvements

+As observed the CNN and LSTM have performed better than the other two (simpler) classificators.
+But it is important to note that the two neural networks have only a simple architecture with not much hyperparameter tuning.